viohlet/rails-api-clinic-code-along/README.md

 1.  *WHEN YOU ARE READY TO PUSH* do so with `git push --set-upstream origin training/many-to-many`
 1. Install dependencies with `bundle install`.
 1. Add secrets to `config/secrets.yml`.
-1. Create a database with `bundle exec rake db:create`.
-1. Create a database schema with `bundle exec rake db:migrate`.
+1. Setup a clean database with `bundle exec rake db:nuke_pave`.
 1. Run the HTTP server with `bundle exec rails server`.

 ## Where We Left Off